osmdatar/rev-response/doc/resp1.md

 5. `configure` message re: `unexpected operator` - agreed, that's no longer required for `codecov` anyway, so will be fixed.
 6. Link to claim of being faster than `sf/GDAL` is dead: Already fixed - thanks!
+(RL: I hope to add a benchmark comparing with `osmar` which in my experience is painfully slow.
+The example benchmark is useful, would be interesting to build on it by a) downloading some data also and b) comparing against larger datasets.)

 7. Link to `sfa` in vignette#2: Fixed - thanks once more!

 ## open issues pending further discussion / debate :construction_worker: